-For the 2020 season, the Southeast Region's sport bag and possession limit for pelagic rockfish was five fish per day, 10 in possession.
+For the 2021 season, the Southeast Region's sport bag and possession limit for pelagic rockfish was five fish per day, 10 in possession.
 The sport fishery in Southeast outside waters is allocated a portion of the TAC (16%) for demersal shelf rockfish.
-By emergency order, all Southeast Alaskan waters were closed to nonpelagic rockfish retention from January 1, 2020, through January 31, 2021.
-A second emergency order was subsequently issued allowing for retention of slope rockfish in Southeast waters from April 3, 2020, through January 31, 2021.
-There was a bag and possession limit of one slope rockfish in all waters of Southeast Alaska during that time; waters remained closed to retention of DSR species.
-For the entire Southeast Alaska region, charter operators and crew members were not allowed to retain nonpelagic rockfish (except species from the slope assemblage) while clients were on board the vessel.
+All Southeast Alaskan waters were closed to retention of demersal shelf rockfish during 2021.
+There was a bag and possession limit of one slope rockfish in all waters of Southeast Alaska during 2021 Anglers could retain five pelagic rockfish per day.

 As in Southeast Alaska, sport rockfish regulations in the Southcentral Region largely rely on bag limits for regulating effort and are more restrictive for nonpelagic species to account for their lower natural mortality rates.
 The open season for rockfish was year-round in all areas.
-In 2020, the bag limit in Cook Inlet was five rockfish daily, only one of which could be a nonpelagic species; the possession limit was two bag limits.
+In 2021, the bag limit in Cook Inlet was five rockfish daily, only one of which could be a nonpelagic species; the possession limit was two bag limits.
 The bag limit in PWS was four rockfish per day, with a possession limit of eight rockfish; only one per day and one in possession could be a nonpelagic species.
 The bag limit in the North Gulf Coast area was four rockfish per day, only one of which could be a nonpelagic species; the possession limit was two bag limits.
-The bag limit for Chiniak and Marmot Bay areas off Kodiak was three rockfish, no more than two of which could be nonpelagic and one of which could be a yelloweye.
-The bag limit in the remainder of Kodiak was five rockfish, no more than two of which could be nonpelagic species, and no more than one of the nonpelagic species could be a yelloweye.
+The bag limit for Chiniak and Marmot Bay areas off Kodiak was three rockfish, six in possession, no more than two per day, four in possession of which could be nonpelagic and one per day, two in possession of which could be a yelloweye.
+The bag limit in the remainder of Kodiak was five rockfish per day, 10 in possession, no more than two per day, four in possession of which could be nonpelagic species, and no more than one per day, two in possession of the nonpelagic species could be a yelloweye.
 The bag limit in the Alaska Peninsula and Aleutian Islands was 10 rockfish per day.
 For all areas off Kodiak, the Alaska Peninsula, and the Aleutian Islands, the possession limit was two bag limits.